 Teaching in the Early Years Foundation Stage

 In the Early Years Foundation Stage, PSHE is referred to as personal, social and emotional development.
 Within the Early Years Foundation Stage, activities and experiences for children are based on the seven areas of learning and development.
 The PSED area of your child's learning is concerned with wellbeing – knowing who you are, where you fit in and feeling good about yourself.
 It is also about developing respect for others, social competence and a positive disposition to learn.

-Pupils have a dedicated PSHE lesson each week.
-Pupils will develop their PSHE understanding through the delivery of six core themes:
+PSHE in KS1 and KS2 is referred to as ‘Life Lessons’.
+Children will develop their PSHE understanding through the delivery of six core themes:

-Through the teaching of PSHE in this way it is hoped that we offer both explicit and implicit learning opportunities and experiences which reflect pupils’ increasing independence and physical and social awareness as they move through primary school.
+Through the teaching of PSHE and RSE in this way it is hoped that we offer both explicit and implicit learning opportunities and experiences which reflect children’s increasing independence and physical and social awareness as they move through primary school.
 It builds on the skills that pupils acquire during EYFS to develop effective relationships, assume greater personal responsibility and manage personal safety, including online.
-PHSE education helps pupils to cope with the changes at puberty, introduces them to the wider world and enables them to make an active contribution to their communities.
+Life Lessons sessions help pupils to cope with the changes at puberty, introduces them to the wider world and enables them to make an active contribution to their communities.

 To measure the impact of our Life Lessons curriculum, termly pupil voice takes place, led by our curriculum leader.
 Termly pupil and parent voice takes into account how children display our school values and the skills taught in our Life Lessons curriculum around school and into their wider lives.